Accessibility conformance

 When you hear about website accessibility standards, you’ll often come across the term WCAG.

 The Web Content Accessibility Guidelines (WCAG) are a set of technical requirements designed to make web-based content usable for everyone, including people who use assistive technology.
 The goal is to provide a single, common global standard for web accessibility.
-While WCAG itself is not legislation, many countries have adopted it into their regulations—for example, Section 508 in the U.S. and the European Accessibility Act (EAA).
+While WCAG itself is not legislation, many countries have adopted it into their regulations, for example Section 508 in the U.S. and the European Accessibility Act (EAA).
 Because of this, following WCAG standards is considered the best practice for meeting accessibility laws.

 Proof of conformance is often demonstrated through a Voluntary Product Accessibility Template (VPAT).
 A VPAT is the industry-accepted document that, when completed, outlines a product’s level of conformance with digital accessibility standards.
 Once completed, it’s called an Accessibility Conformance Report (ACR).